-- Identification & traceability Unique Device Identification (UDI)
+- Identification & traceability with Unique Device Identification (UDI)

-- Reinforcement of Notified Bodies powers and responsibilities, possible unannounced factory inspection, and sample checks
+- Reinforcement of Notified Bodies powers and responsibilities, with possible unannounced site inspections and sample checks

-- Implement EU Reference laboratories (specific hazards and technology assessment) for class D device
+- Role of EU Reference Laboratories (specific hazards and technology assessment) for Class D IVDs

 An “in vitro diagnostic medical device” (IVD) is a medical device, reagent, instrument or software, which is intended to be used in vitro for the examination of specimens derived from the human body, for diagnostic purposes.
-These diagnostic tests may provide information concerning a pathological disease or a predisposition to a medical condition or disease, but may also predict treatment response or reactions.
+These diagnostic tests may provide information concerning a pathological disease or a predisposition to a medical condition or disease, but may also predict treatment response or reactions (companion diagnostic – CDx).